kxcrl/ravensaga/docs/terminology.md

 They may then experience Corruption within their own body by attempting to control it.

 Throughout your adventure, you will lose **HP** and gain temporary **Corruption**.
 Both recover at the rate of 1 point per hour (every 6 turns).
+Many other things may cause damage directly to your Attributes.
+These heal at 1 point per day.
 Any points of Corruption beyond your character's Corruption Threshold instantly become permanent.
 These points are never reduced unless by exceptional means.
-Many other things may cause damage directly to your Attributes.
-These heal at 1 point per day.
+Whenever a character gains permanent Corruption, they must pass a Resolute check or take that much damage.
+If this reduces their HP to 0 or less, they are consumed.

 Some abilities and effects have an **Ongoing Cost** in order to keep them active beyond a single turn.
 If it is HP, then the character's maximum HP is reduced by that amount.